 Here are the best toaster ovens to have on your kitchen counter.

-Best Overall: Panasonic FlashXpress Compact Toaster Oven
+Best Overall: Panasonic NB-G110P FlashXpress Compact Toaster Oven

 Best Budget: Oster Designed for Life Countertop Convection Oven

 If you just want the ability to toast bread and reheat leftovers (and maybe do some light baking) without all the extra features, then this Oster is the way to go.

-It measures 16.7 x 14.3 x 9.8 inches, giving you plenty of room to heat up a small pizza or a tray of cookies.
+The 1400-watt toaster oven gives you plenty of room to heat up a small 9-inch pizza or a tray of cookies.
 It also has a convection option allowing you to bake your food faster.
-There are three rack settings, with a broiling rack and baking tray included.
+There are three rack positions, with a broiling rack and baking tray included, and the timer can cook for up to an hour.
 Users love how fast it heats up and how evenly it cooks.
-The one downside, though, is that the handle can get a bit hot, so exercise caution when you open the door, and you should be good to go.
+The one downside, though, is that the handle seems to get a bit hot, so exercise caution when you open the door and you should be good to go.

-If you only have room for one countertop appliance, then it might be worth splurging on the Cuisinart Chef's Convection Toaster Oven.
-You can fit a 13-inch pizza or a 13 x 9-inch quarter sheet pan in this stainless steel beauty.
-Its sleek design is aesthetically pleasing, but it's also a workhorse when you want to bake treats, like muffins or cakes, and it’s fully capable of roasting a whole chicken and veggies.
-Users also love its “Dual Cook” feature which allows you to queue up temperature settings and times (i.e. bake your lasagna and then finish it off with the broiler for a crispy top).
+With a 0.95-cubic-foot interior, you can fit a 13-inch pizza or 9 slices of toast in this stainless steel beauty.
+Its sleek design is aesthetically pleasing, but, it's also a workhorse when you want to bake treats, like muffins or cakes, and it’s fully capable of roasting a whole chicken and veggies.
+Users also love its “Dual Cook” feature, which allows you to queue up temperature settings and times (i.e. bake your lasagna and then finish it off with the broiler for a crispy top).

 One thing to note is that it does get very hot, so be careful with where you place it on the counter.

 Related: The Best Toasters